shuaishiliu/SGCN/readme.md

 ```

-Note that the pretrain models lie in 'checkpoints'.
+Note that the pretrain model lies in 'checkpoints'.

 ## Download